-A detailed list of asbestos regulators can be found on the WA Department of Health website.
+A detailed list of asbestos requirements can be found on the WA Department of Health website.

 Asbestos is known to cause serious illnesses including asbestosis, mesothelioma and lung cancer.
 There is no known safe level of exposure, however the risk of developing an asbestos-related disease from exposure levels the public may experience on a daily basis is extremely low.